cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 As you can see, when fixing the file, php-cs-fixer will also, now, inject our header.

-:::tip Lot of options are explained here
+:::tip Lots of options are explained here
 Please go to [https://mlocati.github.io/php-cs-fixer-configurator](https://mlocati.github.io/php-cs-fixer-configurator) or [https://github.com/FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to learn more about the php-cs-fixer configuration file options.
 :::